 In many ways, it feels like a rhythm game.
 Each enemy type attacks in different ways, and you’ll need to anticipate each upcoming move.
 As you block and dodge, you’ll slowly work chip away at your opponents’ defenses, opening up the opportunity for a devastating combo.
 Until You Fall not only showcases how well swordplay works in VR but also how intricate it can be.

-Gorn is a VR gladiator simulator from the developer of Broforce.
+Gorn is a VR gladiator simulator game from the developer of Broforce.
 The game doesn’t take itself too seriously going so far as to call the enemy animations “poor” on the Steam page.
 As with many VR titles, Gorn occasionally feels broken but in a charming way and remains endlessly fun to play.
 Ruthlessly violent, you can dispatch of foes any way you see fit be it with swords, maces, knives, war hammers, and more at your disposal.

 It’s fully physics-driven, too, so you can interact with the game world and your enemies in a multitude of ways.
 You can plant a mace in an opponent’s head or use a sword to chop off a limb.
 Even as how blood-ridden and violent as Gorn is, it never gets too overwhelming.
 The cartoon graphics and constant jokes are enough to make the brutality of its subject matter feel digestible.

 Virtual reality’s motion controllers are perfect for emulating sword fighting, and Swords of Gargantua is one of the best ways to live out your fantasies as a monster-slaying warrior.
 With 100 single-player missions and 30 included weapons, you won’t run out of enemies to kill anytime soon.
 With haptic feedback support for swords, it will feel like you’re really swinging a weapon.